Curtis Weston: Playing career

-Weston signed for Football League Championship team Scunthorpe United on loan, in March 2008.
+Weston signed for Football League Championship team Scunthorpe United on loan in March 2008.
 In August 2008, Weston joined Gillingham, initially on a one-month loan, before signing a two-year contract.
-He said "when the chance came to go to Gillingham I grabbed it. ..being from the area, I knew the club, knew the set-up was good.
+He said, "When the chance came to go to Gillingham, I grabbed it. ...Being from the area, I knew the club and the setup were good.
 It was the chance to move back to where my family is, and to play regular games".
 He made his Gillingham debut away to AFC Bournemouth on 9 August 2008, and scored his first goal for the club on 28 December 2008 against Wycombe Wanderers.

-Weston signed for Barnet on 13 August 2012, but saw a lack of first team action at first due to the arrival of John Oster and Edgar Davids soon afterwards.
-He played a prevalent role however, in Barnet's last fixtures of the season, starting their last game at Underhill, with his shot from outside the box hitting the post.
+Weston signed for Barnet on 13 August 2012, but saw a lack of first-team action at first due to the arrival of John Oster and Edgar Davids soon afterwards.
+However, he played a prevalent role in Barnet's last fixtures of the season, starting their last game at Underhill, with his shot from outside the box hitting the post.
 He started the final game of the season against Northampton Town, which Barnet went on to lose 2–0, thus relegating them to the Conference.
-Weston spent six seasons with the Bees, during which time he held the captaincy and won the Conference Premier title in 2014–15.
+Weston spent six seasons with the Bees, during which he held the captaincy and won the Conference Premier title in 2014–15.
 On 24 May 2018, it was confirmed that Weston had agreed to join Chesterfield for the 2018–19 season.
 In four seasons, he scored nine goals in 161 appearances for the Spireites.
-Weston joined AFC Fylde for the 2022-23 season.
+Weston joined AFC Fylde for the 2022–23 season.
+In the summer of 2023, he signed for Buxton.

+In July 2024, Weston joined Northern Premier League Premier Division side Mickleover.

+Personal life

+Weston is married with three children.
+Aside from his football career, he works full-time in audit recruitment.